 Professionally, Lisa has graced the stage alongside Ms. Eartha Kitt, Gregg Russell and Sarah Reich.
 Lisa performs regularly with her own Polynesian troupe, The Tropical Wahines.
-She is currently a company member of the Detroit Tap Repertory under the direction of Denise Caston and was performing member of the Detroit Hoofers Club, under the direction of Professor Robert L. Reed.
-Ms. Stop recently created a new piece for the Henry Ford College Full Circle Dance Company that debuted at their winter concert 2012 and has choreographed for local community theatre as well.
+She is currently a company member of the Detroit Tap Repertory founded by Denise Caston, is currently rehearsal director for the Detroit Tap Repertory Unlimited Company and was a performing member of the Detroit Hoofers Club, under the direction of Professor Robert L. Reed.
+Ms. Stop has choreographed for the Henry Ford College Full Circle Dance Company, for the Detroit Tap Repertory, Club Di Movimiento in Aruba and choreographed for local community theatre as well.
+Additionally, Lisa has taught for the Phoenix Tap Festival, Las Vegas Tap Festival, Detroit Dance City Festival, the American College Dance Association and has been a guest teacher or competition team judge at numerous studios locally and worldwide including Aruba.
 Lisa is the Michigan representative for the International Tap Association.

 Ms. Stop has been a dance educator for well over 20 years and is now in her 16th season as Director of the Lincoln Park Dance Company.
 In addition to her extensive dance training, Lisa also holds a degree in education which aids her in the teaching process.
 Lisa holds a Bachelor degree in Electrical Engineering from the University of Michigan Dearborn and a Masters degree in Education from Marygrove College.
 She worked several years as an engineer before fully moving into a teaching career.
 Ms. Stop now teaches mathematics at Eastern Michigan University, Henry Ford College and Monroe Community College and occasionally teaches dance at Wayne County Community College.

-Miss Stephanie started her dance education with Lisa Stop in 1997 and has been dancing for 19 years.
+Ms. Stephanie (Danko) started her dance education with Lisa Stop in 1997 and has been dancing ever since.
 She began student teaching in 2005 and began teaching in 2008.
 Stephanie studies all types of dance including ballet, pointe, jazz, tap, lyrical, modern, contemporary, baton, Pom Pon, and the Polynesian forms.
-She has participated in master classes with Alicia Smith, Ofer Ben, Avi Miller, Valery Lantretov Sarah Reich, Robert Schultz, Nan Giordano, and Polynesian Instructors Kealiʻi Reichel, Keith Awai, Chinky Mahoe, Charlene Shelford-Lum, Tina Gleason-Eggert, and Adelina Hanere.
+She has participated in master classes with Alicia Smith, Ofer Ben, Avi Miller, Valery Lantretov, Robert Schultz, Nan Giordano, and Polynesian Instructors Kealiʻi Reichel, Keith Awai, Chinky Mahoe, Charlene Shelford-Lum, Tina Gleason-Eggert, and Adelina Hanere.
 In 2011 Miss.
 Stephanie had the opportunity to perform in Orlando Florida at the Champs Bowl Halftime Show under the direction of Robert Schultz.
-In 2000 Miss.
-Danko had the pleasure of joining the Tropical Wahines where she enjoys performing and passing on knowledge of the Polynesian cultures.
+In 2000, Ms. Garcia had the pleasure of joining the Tropical Wahines where she enjoys performing and passing on knowledge of the Polynesian cultures.
 Miss Stephanie is currently in pursuit of her bachelors degree in criminal justice at Wayne State University and plans on returning to school after she has finished to pursue a masters in business.
-Miss.
-Stephanie believes in lifelong education and continues to take classes and workshops to bring back and pass on her knowledge and passion for the art.
+Ms. Stephanie believes in lifelong education and continues to take classes and workshops to bring back and pass on her knowledge and passion for the art.

 Miss Jennifer began dance classes at the age of 4 in 1998, began student teaching in 2009 and became an instructor in 2012.
 Over the , years she has studied various forms of dance including jazz, ballet, pointe, contemporary/modern, tap and baton.
 Miss Jennifer has attended many master classes with master teachers including Chloe Arnold, Valery Lantratov, Alicia Smith and So You Think You Can Dance’s Travis Wall and Allison Holker.
 Miss DeFiore has also performed several times for the Piston’s half time shows as part of the Automotion Dance Clinics.
 In addition, Miss Jennifer traveled to Orlando with the company to perform during the halftime show at the Champs Sports Bowl Game held in the Citrus Bowl Stadium in 2011.
 The show was choreographed and directed by Robert Schultz and was an unforgettable experience.